PseudoDistant/MCProjectHotbreak/README.md

 # Project Hotbreak

-A mod that attempts to unpatch various Minecraft bugs using the Fabric modloader.
+A mod that attempts to unpatch several Minecraft bugs using the Fabric modloader.

 ## In-progress bugs: